Usbac/wolff/docs/template.md

+`Wolff\Core\Template`

-The template system of Wolff allows you to write cleaner PHP code in your views, avoiding things like the PHP tags.
+The template system of Wolff allows you to write cleaner and safer PHP code in your views, avoiding things like the PHP tags and automatically escaping all the variables.

 It only works in the views and is completely optional, so you can write normal PHP code if you want to.

-The template system can be completely disabled if the `template_on` key in the `system/config.php` file is equal to false.
+The template system can be completely disabled if the `template_on` key in the `system/config.php` file is equal to `false`.

-## Variables

-### Load
+## Sending data to views

 When loading a view from a controller, you can pass as parameter an associative array with data in it: